-If the prospective Godparent has been married or baptized outside the Orthodox Church or with an Orthodox Church not in Spiritual Communion with our Holy Metropolis, they are unfortunately not eligible to serve as a Godparent.
+If the prospective Godparent has been married or baptized outside the Orthodox Church or with an Orthodox Church not in Spiritual Communion with our Holy Archdiocese, they are unfortunately not eligible to serve as a Godparent.

 After the Baptism, the Godparent should be prepared to bring their godchild to Church for 3 consecutive Sundays to receive Holy Communion together.
 If the Godparent cannot accompany the child to the Church for 3 consecutive Sundays, the parents are kindly asked to bring the child for that time period.